hypertidy/xisoband/README.md

 vectorized grid package plotting.
 It seems funny that isoband currently returns an output that requires further clean up, *and* converts to sf.

+If `extent` is not provided we treat the matrix as living in `0:ncol,0:nrow` space.

 We might contribute changes to isoband to clean this up, but first I needed to be able to explore what’s already there.